 Now, these buttons are tiny so you can solder new ones on.
 In the short turn, I used a small cable to touch these 2 points shown on the Picture top left (2x pen lines) drawn on the circuit board.

 This is to simulate a button press while it was powered on.
 I don’t recommend this as you could touch something else and fry your board.
 It just got my temperature up so the family was happy before my new switch arrives.

 Why did my Bosh Controllers fail?

-Well due to the location of my controller in the Laundry it is subject to moisture in the air due to my clothes dryer.
-Having an extraction fan or window vend should help with high humidity in a small space.
+Well due to the location of my controller in the Laundry, it is subject to moisture in the air due to my clothes dryer.
+Having an extraction fan or window vent should help with high humidity in a small space.

 Bosch Gas Hot Water Temperature Irregular Hot and Cold

 Another problem I have had and many others, Is the Hot temperature fluctuates when having a shower.
 My problem only started when I had a water saver shower head installed.

 So as my Bosch unit is the Bosch Hot Water System High Flow 26e.
 I put it down to the unit not being able to regulate the low water flow in the water saver shower head.
 I’m sure there is a minimum flow rate stated somewhere in the manual.

 If you are having hot and cold showers try taking out the water saver restrictor in your shower head it should fix your problem.
 At least my family can have hot fun showers again with their color changing shower head.